Facing charges of Food Safety in Qld?

 Penalties for food safety offences vary based on the severity of the breach and the potential risk to public health.
 Minor breaches may result in fines of several thousand dollars, while major breaches, or repeated non-compliance can result in fines in the tens of thousands.
 A conviction may also be recorded.

-Our experienced criminal lawyers take a tailored approach to each case, carefully examining the evidence and circumstances to develop the strongest defence strategy.
+Our experienced criminal lawyers will carefully examine the evidence and circumstances to develop the strongest defence strategy.

 Possible defences may include due diligence, being that the business took all reasonable steps to comply with food safety regulations.